exakat/exakat/docs/Rules.rst

 ################

-Mark arguments, properties and return types that can be set to ``int``.
+Mark arguments, properties and return types that can be set to ``float``.

 .. code-block:: php